Vitamin D – What is it and why do we need it?

 Having excess vitamin D in your body over a long period of time could increase calcium levels too much, potentially leading to liver, kidney and bone damage.
 However, with a limit of 100mcg and other studies showing that even as much as 250mcg a day doesn’t cause toxicity, it’s unlikely to be a problem for most people.

 As busy urbanites with fast paced jobs, often involving long hours and endless meetings, not to mention that early morning workout, the trend of modern living is leaning towards more indoor lifestyles.
-Couple this with the fact that we’re actively avoiding the sun due to other medical advice, it is no wonder that many aren’t getting as much vitamin D as they should be.
-Recent figures reflect this, with deficiency becoming more prevalent.
+Couple this with the fact that we’re actively avoiding the sun due to worries about ageing skin, it is no wonder that many aren’t getting as much vitamin D as they should be.
+Recent figures reflect this with deficiency becoming more prevalent globally.

 Signs of deficiency